The Massive Flat Space Limit of Cosmological Correlators: Introduction

 \section{Introduction}

-The fundamental observables in cosmology are the equal-time correlation functions of quantum fields at the end of inflation, commonly referred to as \textit{Cosmological Correlators}.
-Their practical significance arises from the fact that we cannot directly observe the time evolution during inflation.
+The fundamental observables in cosmology are the equal-time correlation functions of quantum fields at the end of inflation, also known as \textit{Cosmological Correlators}.
+At the practical level, these late time correlators are special because we do not have direct access to the time evolution during inflation.
 Instead, what we can measure are the statistical properties of matter and radiation distributions at late times, which, following the classical evolution of the universe forward in time, can be derived from the universe's wavefunction on the future boundary of the quasi-de Sitter spacetime during inflation.
-The correlators derived from the Born rule using this wavefunction encapsulate the integrated history of the universe during inflation within a single snapshot.
-At a more conceptual level, boundary correlators hold a special status because, in presence of dynamical gravity, observables are sharply defined only on the asymptotic boundaries of the relevant spacetime, such as the S-matrix in flat spacetime and CFT correlators in AdS.
+The correlators derived from the Born rule using this wavefunction provides us with an integrated history of the universe during inflation within a single snapshot.
+At a more conceptual level, boundary correlators are significant because, in the presence of dynamical gravity, observables are sharply defined only on the spacetime asymptotic boundaries, such as the S-matrix in flat spacetime and CFT correlators in AdS.
 Cosmology is no exception to this principle, as good observables are likewise expected to be defined only on the asymptotic future boundary of the expanding universe \cite{Maldacena:2002vr}.
 In addition to these theoretical aspects, correlators are also of immense phenomenological importance, as they encode a wealth of information about the microscopic details of inflation, including its particle content, mass spectrum, interactions and potential clues about its UV completion (see, e.g., \cite{Achucarro:2022qrl} and references therein).